FactEngineCommunity/MindfulDB/README.md

 # How does MindfulDB Work?

-MindfulDB simply uses EDGE LABELS injected into the comment section of your otherwise relational database schema so that Cypher queries can be run over your otherwise relational database.
+MindfulDB simply uses EDGE LABELS in the comment section of your otherwise relational database schema so that Cypher queries can be run over your otherwise relational database.

 # What are the steps involved to get MindfulDB up and running?